OCP-on-NERC/nerc-logging-improvements/thoughts.md

 and data privacy concerns, will likely impact the decision of how the logs are to be stored and transfered.
-If for example, the team descides to go with .csv files, the logs could be aggrigated into individual files by date and node and stored in archivel storage until requested.
+If for example, the team descides to go with .csv files, the logs could be aggrigated into individual files by date and node and stored in archival storage until requested.
 If this is the case then storing the logs in a compressed lossless format could allow them fairly grainular control over which logs they are retrieving, which would could reduce CPU time on the stored machine.
 This does have some